ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

     - cpu cache is flushed
     - TLB(translation lookaside buffer) is flushed
     - process control block is changed
+### NON-NATIVE/NON-KERNEL THREAD
+- green thread - a "thread" managed by the userland process runtime, will run until preempted by the runtime scheduler
+- fibers - cooperative multitasking, each fiber yields volutarily, then a scheduler then schedules next fiber to run
+    - Fibers can implement coroutines by allowing each fiber to communicate to the scheduler which fiber should be run when it yields
+- co-routine - green threads where pause/yields are specified by the programmer, no scheduler
+    - essentially a coroutine will yield and call another coroutine
+    - Coroutines can be used to implement fibers by always yielding to a scheduler coroutine
 ### CONDITIONAL VARIABLES
 - conceptually a wait queue of threads, waiting for some event
 - often waiting for a mutex to release, and notified/awakened when that happens